neondatabase/website/content/docs/manage/organizations.md

 - You can promote any member to an Admin, granting them full administrative privileges.
 - You can demote any admin to a regular member.
 - You cannot leave the organization if you are the only Admin.
-Promote a member to admin before you try to leave the org.
+Promote a Member to Admin before you try to leave the org.

     ![organization members](/docs/manage/orgs_members_kebab.png "no-border")